suarezgenaro/seda/docs/joss/paper.md

 `SEDA` forward modeling employs two complementary approaches: a Bayesian framework with nested sampling to construct posterior distributions and a chi-square minimization method to find the best-fitting models (see [Mathematics](#mathematics)).
-The code handles both widely used and state-of-the-art atmospheric model grids, namely Lacy (2026, in preparation),
+The code supports both widely used and state-of-the-art atmospheric model grids, namely Lacy (2026, in preparation),
 Sonora Diamondback [@Morley_etal2024],
 Sonora Elf Owl [@Mukherjee_etal2024],